 Conclusion

-Rapid advances in genetics, molecular biology, and bioengineering have unlocked therapies that were once unimaginable, providing hope for patients with conditions that previously had limited or no treatment options.
+Biotechnology has fundamentally transformed modern medicine, revolutionizing the ways in which diseases are detected, diagnosed, treated, and prevented.
+By integrating cutting-edge fields such as genetics, molecular biology, bioengineering, and computational science, it has unlocked therapeutic possibilities that were once unimaginable, offering unprecedented hope for patients facing conditions that previously had limited or no treatment options.

 Comments